Finland’s parliament votes yes to NATO

 #Finlands #parliament #votes #NATO

-HELSINKI, Might 17 (Reuters) - Finland's parliament on Tuesday overwhelmingly authorized a proposal to apply for membership of the NATO navy alliance in a historic policy shift prompted by Russia's invasion of Ukraine.
+HELSINKI, May 17 (Reuters) - Finland's parliament on Tuesday overwhelmingly authorised a proposal to use for membership of the NATO military alliance in a historic coverage shift prompted by Russia's invasion of Ukraine.

-President Sauli Niinisto and the government decided officially on Sunday that Finland would apply for membership however the decision was pending parliament's approval.
+President Sauli Niinisto and the federal government decided officially on Sunday that Finland would apply for membership but the resolution was pending parliament's approval.

-International Minister Pekka Haavisto said the decision was no reason to rejoice because "there may be conflict in Europe".
+Foreign Minister Pekka Haavisto mentioned the decision was no purpose to have fun as a result of "there may be conflict in Europe".

-Early on Tuesday, the overseas affairs committee determined to hitch the state management in proposing to parliament that the Nordic country should apply for membership.
+Early on Tuesday, the foreign affairs committee decided to hitch the state management in proposing to parliament that the Nordic country ought to apply for membership.

-"Having heard a really massive number of experts and having obtained the opinions of 10 (parliamentary) committees, the international affairs committee agrees with the government that Finland ought to apply for membership in NATO.
-This choice is unanimous," chairman Jussi Halla-aho advised reporters.
+"Having heard a very massive variety of consultants and having obtained the opinions of 10 (parliamentary) committees, the international affairs committee agrees with the government that Finland should apply for membership in NATO.
+This choice is unanimous," chairman Jussi Halla-aho instructed reporters.

 Our Standards: The Thomson Reuters Trust Ideas.